Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Earn rewardsRisk of carrying a high balance

-Choosing the right type of credit card will depend on your financial needs, lifestyle, and spending habits.
-Your credit score can also affect the types of credit cards you qualify for.
+The decision you make when choosing the right credit card depends on your financial needs, lifestyle, and spending habits.
+Your credit score may also affect the types of credit cards you qualify for.

 Having more than one credit card can also help you improve your score and earn different benefits and rewards.
 Just be sure not to take on more cards than you can comfortably handle.